 · Discuss strategies for preventing or resolving legal issues in cosmetic medicine

-This activity has been planned and implemented in accordance with the Essential Areas and Policies of the Accreditation Council for Continuing Medical Education through the joint provider-ship of Medical Education Resources (MER) and NFCM.
+This activity has been planned and implemented in accordance with the Essential Areas and Policies of the Accreditation Council for Continuing Medical Education through the joint provider-ship of Medical Education Resources (MER) and NFCMMD.
 Medical Education Resources is accredited by the ACCME to provide continuing medical education for physicians.

 Medical Education Resources designates this live activity for a maximum of 12 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.